 If the parents cannot reach an agreement with guidance from the courts and CAFCASS then it will be for the courts to decide what the arrangements for the child should be.
 The courts would rather the parents agree arrangements than have arrangements forced upon them.

-If one parent wishes to take the child abroad during any school holiday then they would need to seek the permission of the other parent to do so.
+We do not currently know whether we will be able to have holidays abroad this year, due to the Covid-19 restrictions.
+However, if we are able to then if one parent wishes to take the child abroad during any school holiday then they would need to seek the permission of the other parent to do so.
 The exception to this is if that parent has a child arrangements order for the child to live with them.
-This means that they are able to take them abroad, for a period of up to twenty eight days, without the permission of the other parent.
+This means that they are able to take them abroad, for a period of up to twenty-eight days, without the permission of the other parent.

 If there is not a child arrangements order in place, and the parents cannot agree, then a parent can apply for permission to take the child abroad (a specific issue order) or to stop a parent from taking a child abroad (a prohibited steps order).
 There would have to be a very good reason for the courts to stop a child going on holiday abroad, as it is usually in their best interests to go.